CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 ## Use MRP Minimum Quantity and Order Multiple for Semi Manufacturing Order Quantities checkbox

-This option allows us to take Sales Order options (Minimum and Maximum Quantity, Order Multiple) under consideration when creating Semi Finished Manufacturing Orders suggestions on Scheduling Board.
-This gives the sales operator a tool to accurately estimate arrival time.
+- This option considers Minimum and Maximum Quantity and Order Multiple when generating Manufacturing Orders.
+- Helps sales operators estimate arrival times more accurately.

 ## Sum Semi Finished checkbox

-A new checkbox has been added to the tab: Sum Semi Finished

-By default, a separate Manufacturing Order is created for the same Semi Finished Item used more than once on a Manufacturing Order.
+- By default, separate Manufacturing Orders are created for the same Semi-Finished Item used multiple times.
+- If checked, a single Manufacturing Order sums up all occurrences of the same Semi-Finished Item.

 **Example:**

-When the same semi-finished material is listed as two sequence steps on a Manufacturing Order to allow binding to different operation steps, two Manufacturing Orders are created for the semi-finished product.
+- When the same semi-finished material appears in two sequence steps within a Manufacturing Order to link different operation steps, two separate Manufacturing Orders are generated for the semi-finished product.

-When the checkbox is unchecked, the default behavior is realized.
+- If the checkbox is unchecked, the default behavior applies.

-When the checkbox is checked, one Manufacturing Order is created for all the same Items.
-It sums the quantity from all of the entries.
+- If the checkbox is checked, a single Manufacturing Order is created for all identical items, combining the total quantity from all entries.

 ## Use MRP Maximum Quantity for Semi Manufacturing Orders

+- Enables visualization of Manufacturing Order dependencies within a Gantt chart.

 ## Use Resource Balancing

-This option allows choosing the most optimal Resource (defined in Production Process / Manufacturing Order Alternative Resources) for a specific task from a Manufacturing Order.
+- This option allows choosing the most optimal Resource (defined in Production Process / Manufacturing Order Alternative Resources) for a specific task from a Manufacturing Order.
-Click [here](../../scheduling/resource-balancing.md) to find out more.
+- Click [here](../../scheduling/resource-balancing.md) to find out more on Resource Balancing.

 ## Show Manufacturing Order relations at Gantt

+- Enables visualization of Manufacturing Order dependencies within a Gantt chart.

 ## Copy classification code from Manufacturing Order during the Pick Receipt creation

+- Automatically transfers classification codes when generating Pick Receipts.

 ## Automatically Calculate Ratio on Operations

-You have the option to enable the "Automatically Calculate Ratio on Operations" feature in the General Settings, under the ProcessForce, Bill of Materials, and Manufacturing Orders tab.
-When activated, this feature automatically computes the Ratio (and Quantity).
-For instance, if you add an Item to two Operations, the ratio will be set to 0.5, and the Binding Quantity will be calculated based on the balance and the corresponding Bill of Materials quantity.
+You can enable the "Automatically Calculate Ratio on Operations" feature in General Settings under the ProcessForce, Bill of Materials, and Manufacturing Orders tab.
+When this feature is activated, the system automatically determines the Ratio and Quantity.
+For example, if an Item is assigned to two Operations, the ratio will be set to 0.5, and the Binding Quantity will be calculated based on the remaining balance and the corresponding Bill of Materials quantity.

 For more details, click [here](../../formulations-and-bill-of-materials/production-process/overview.md#operation-bind-ratio)

+---